apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/6-trainNN.md

 ```

 The result from this operation is a different Dataset object for each folder.
-These objects hold a list of the images and labels and as such they can be
+These objects hold a collection of the images and labels and as such they can be
-indexed
-to get the $i$-th element from the dataset.
-The $i$-th element is a tuple with
+indexed, to get the $i$-th element from the dataset.
+The $i$-th element is a
-two
-objects, the first one is the image in array form and the second one the
+tuple with two objects, the first object of the tuple is the image in array
-corresponding label for that training example.
+form and the second is the corresponding label for that image.

 ```{.python .input}
 sample_idx = 888 # choose a random sample